-Minister of Agriculture, Honorable Israel Bruce, says government is ramping up efforts to combat praedial larceny through a combination of modern technology and stronger legislation.
+The Government of St. Vincent and the Grenadines will be ramping up efforts to combat praedial larceny, through a combination of modern technology and stronger legislation

-The Minister made the announcement during a recent visit to the CARDI Field Station at Orange Hill, where climate-smart agricultural practices are currently being tested using crops such as tomatoes and sweet peppers.
+The announcement was made by Minister of Agriculture, Honorable Israel Bruce, during a recent visit to the CARDI Field Station at Orange Hill, where climate-smart agricultural practices are currently being tested using crops such as tomatoes and sweet peppers.

-Minister Bruce warned that praedial larceny, like climate change, poses a serious threat to the country’s food security, noting that the theft of produce and livestock continues to impact farmers across St. Vincent and the Grenadines.
+According to a release from the Agency for Public Information, API, -Minister Bruce warned that praedial larceny, like climate change, poses a serious threat to the country’s food security, noting that the theft of produce and livestock continues to impact farmers across St. Vincent and the Grenadines.

 He revealed that discussions are already underway with Taiwan’s Ambassador to St. Vincent and the Grenadines to explore the use of advanced technology in the sector.
 Among the proposals is the deployment of at least one thousand surveillance cameras to farmers nationwide within the coming months.